This Post is about how to teach the alphabet

 Before children can begin to read, it’s important that they know how to recognize letters and the sounds they make!
 This is definitely the most important step when preparing to teach your little one to read!

 As an early educator, Teaching the alphabet is something I’ve done ALOT!
-Here are my best tips for teaching the alphabet to toddler, and preschoolers!
+Here are my best tips for teaching the alphabet to toddlers, and preschoolers!

 How To Teach The Alphabet!